 Badminton socks are not so different from normal socks, but they are not mandatory or recommended items to purchase.
 However, they do bring an extra layer of protection and comfort, so it is a “nice to have” if you practice the sport regularly.

 Badminton socks will secure your ankle while also providing extra cushioning in your heel and toes.
-This pack of three pairs of Yonex socks on Amazon is a good buy.
+This pack of Yonex socks on Yumo is a good buy.

 Insoles or orthotics

 The last item on the list is also the least known.
 You might not find this in a lot of places online because I don’t think its use is very spread.
 However, personal experience tells me that it is a very good addition for semi-pros or pros.
 As I have said before, badminton can be a very hard sport on your feet.
 This is due to the speed of the game and the need for changing directions all the time.
 That is why I think that shoes are such an important purchase.
 However, depending on your level, shoes and socks only might not be enough to ensure your feet don’t suffer.